symfony/symfony-docs/components/uid.rst

                 // alternatively, you can convert it to a value compatible with
                 // the type inferred by Doctrine
-                // Note: ParameterType::BINARY is required to query PostgreSQL ->setParameter('user', $user->getUuid()->toBinary(), ParameterType::BINARY)
+                ->setParameter('user', $user->getUuid()->toBinary(), ParameterType::BINARY)
             ;